If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 3 Analyse the information

-Once you've gathered your information, use your professional judgement to analyse the picture that has formed.
+As we gather our information, we use our professional judgement to analyse the picture that has formed.

 Consider: